WiebkeSchmitt/EpiPrimerProject/README.md

 A web application will be available shortly.

-## 1.2	Running the project locally
+## 1.2	Running the project locally for development

 Clone the code for the epiprimer project from its GitHub repository:

 https://github.com/WiebkeSchmitt/EpiPrimerProject.git

-Additionally, you need to create two new folders:
+Additionally, you need two folders:
-1. A folder called "database"
+1. A folder called "database" containing the reference genomes needed for ePCR
-2. A folder called "flowcell_package" (this folder should be given to you by an administrator of the project)
-3. A folder called "PrimerQC" to hold results from Primer Quality Control
+2. A folder called "PrimerQC" to hold results from the ePCR tool

 R packages, that need to be installed: